Newsmax turned down embattled Republican Matt Gaetz for a job -spokesperson

 Joel Greenberg, a Gaetz associate and former Florida county official, recently pleaded guilty to charges of trafficking a female minor to other adult men who engaged in sex acts with the minor.
 Prosecutors named no other men.

-Greenberg has agreed to cooperate with prosecutors as part of his plea agreement.
+Greenberg has agreed to cooperate with prosecutors here as part of his plea agreement.

 Interviewed in May by Newsmax, Gaetz said: “The anonymous allegations against me range from total distortions of my life to these crazy and wild conspiracy theories that will never be proven, but they always come for the fighters.”